openalto/ietf-hackathon/docs/demo_1.md

 > *NOTE*: The transfer will usually not take too long.
 It usually can be
 > finished in 5 min.
 If you feel it takes too long, you make manually run the
-> schedule daemon to make sure the state be synchronized:
+> schedule daemon to make sure the state is synchronized:
 >
 > ```sh
 > containernet> rc rucio-conveyor-poller --run-once --older-than 0